Asteski/WinMac/README.md

 Winstep Nexus is a highly customizable and feature-rich dock application for Windows that can be used to achieve a macOS-like dock experience.
 It offers a wide range of customization options, including size, animations, sounds, auto-hide, transparency, different themes and icons.

-By integrating Winstep Nexus into your WinMac modification, you can provide users with a visually appealing and functional dock that resembles the macOS style.
+By integrating Winstep Nexus into WinMac modification, it provides users with visually appealing and functional dock that resembles the macOS style, while keeping Windows 11 design principles.
 This will enhance the overall user experience and make the transition between Windows and macOS seamless.

 - **Hot Corners**

-Make your screen corners trigger actions like in macOS, with available actions like creating/showing/hiding notes, showing launchpad, running explorer windows, task view, show desktop, hide all unfocused windows among other useful actions.
+Make your screen corners trigger actions like on macOS, with available actions like creating/showing/hiding notes, showing launchpad, running explorer windows, task view, show desktop, hide all unfocused windows among other useful actions.
 With WinXCorners you can customize up to 4 custom commands.

 - **Enhanced Start Menu**